 Prototyping tool Adobe XD has already been making serious waves in the UI design space.
-And it looks set to get even better, as Adobe has announced that XD plugins are on their way.
+And it looks set to get even better, as Adobe has announced that Adobe XD plugins are on their way.
 These will enable users to integrate XD with top collaboration or project management tools, as well as offering the community the opportunity to build their own XD plugins through an open platform.

 Adobe XD is a free tool that enables designers to design app and website interfaces quickly and easily, without the need to dabble in code.
 And while Experience Design is undeniably great for designing prototypes, it can't cover all the features that UX designers need to get a project to completion.
 These XD plugins promise to make the process of swapping between different apps and tools much smoother.